 If you’ve been injured in an accident with an 18-wheeler that wasn’t your fault, you’re probably still shocked that it happened.
-You are no doubt getting treatment for your injuries, and you’re also no doubt getting a larger and larger stack of medical bills.
-You’re probably frustrated that someone else caused you all this pain and expense and wondering what to do about it.
+You are no doubt getting treatment for your injuries.
+You’re also undoubtedly getting a larger stack of medical bills.
+You’re probably frustrated that someone else caused you all this pain and expense and wondering what to do.
 You don’t have to go through this alone.
 The Houston 18-wheeler truck accident lawyers of Gibson Hill Personal Injury are here to help.

 18-wheelers are everywhere on our roads today.
-According to the Insurance Institute for Highway Safety, although they are only about five percent of vehicle traffic, they have the same accident and fatality rate as passenger vehicles.
-This is because of their size—an 18-wheeler can be 50 feet long and weigh 80,000 pounds fully loaded—and the amount of time their drivers spend on the road.
+According to the Insurance Institute for Highway Safety, although they represent only about five percent of vehicle traffic, they have the same accident and fatality rate as passenger vehicles.
+This is because of their size.
+An 18-wheeler can be 50 feet long and weigh 80,000 pounds fully loaded.
+Fatigue is also a factor due to their drivers’ time on the road.

 Who Is Liable In an 18-Wheeler Accident?

 An insurance claim can’t be paid or settled until a determination is made about who was at fault for the accident.
-In a car accident, there are usually only two parties who may be at fault: the two drivers.
-In an 18-wheeler accident, there can be multiple parties because of the way 18-wheelers are owned, operated, and used in transporting goods.
+In a car accident, only two parties may be at fault: the two drivers.
+In an 18-wheeler accident, however, multiple parties can be involved because 18-wheelers are owned, operated, and used to transport goods.

 - The driver may own their own 18-wheeler and provide their own insurance for the vehicle itself.
 In that case, they would be liable for any accident they cause or problems with the vehicle itself.

-- The trucking company is responsible for all hours the driver they employ is working for them and for any vehicles they own.
-If they own the 18-wheeler, then they are liable for the maintenance of the vehicle and for any accidents related to the entire 18-wheeler.
+- The trucking company is responsible for all hours the driver they employ works for them and for any vehicles they own.
+If they own the 18-wheeler, they are liable for the vehicle’s maintenance and any accidents related to the entire 18-wheeler.

 - Shipping companies may pack their own goods into their own trailers and hire companies to hook a truck to the trailer, creating a hybrid 18-wheeler.
 The shipping company would be liable for any accident stemming from issues with the trailer or the load.